SEND Information Report

 How do we evaluate the effectiveness of our SEND provision?

-The effectiveness of the school’s provision for pupils with SEND is evaluated through the schools on-going monitoring cycle by the Senior Leadership Team and Governors.
+The effectiveness of the school’s provision for pupils with SEND is evaluated through the schools on-going monitoring cycle by the Senior Leadership Team, subject leads and Governors.
 This includes:

-- Termly pupil progress meetings and analysis of this data
+- Termly pupil progress meetings and analysis of attainment data

 - Learning walks and pupil voice